kdrag0n/pyrobud/README.md

 equivalent command and script for your shell of choice.

 You can still install all the dependencies in your system Python environment, but please be aware of the potential issues when doing so.
-The intalled packages may conflict with the system package manager's installed packages, which can cause trouble down the road and errors when upgrading conflicting packages.
+The installed packages may conflict with the system package manager's installed packages, which can cause trouble down the road and errors when upgrading conflicting packages.
 **You have been warned.**